harej/purple/README.md

 ### Notes on other skins

-As you build a wiki out with Foreground you will likely use the responsive grid from Foundation.
-This is key to making a responsive wiki, and is one of the largest _migration_ requirements when you want to move a wiki that ppreviously used Vector (and likely a lot of tables for layout) to Foreground.
+As you build a wiki out with Purple you will likely use the responsive grid from Foundation.
+This is key to making a responsive wiki, and is one of the largest _migration_ requirements when you want to move a wiki that previously used Vector (and likely a lot of tables for layout) to Purple.
 Once you do this, the ability of a user to select whatever skin will be removed.
-If you take full advantage of Foreground in your templates the lack of the Foundation grid will make viewing the wiki using [Vector](https://wikiapiary.com/wiki/Skin:Vector) or [MonoBook](https://wikiapiary.com/wiki/Skin:MonoBook) very difficult.
+If you take full advantage of Purple in your templates the lack of the Foundation grid will make viewing the wiki using [Vector](https://wikiapiary.com/wiki/Skin:Vector) or [MonoBook](https://wikiapiary.com/wiki/Skin:MonoBook) very difficult.

 Because of this, it is suggested that you set the `$wgSkipSkins` variable to make sure that everyone sees the site as you intended it.
 This removes other skins from being user selectable options.

-    # Foreground is specific, so lets disable other skins
+    # Purple is specific, so lets disable other skins
     $wgSkipSkins = array( 'cologneblue', 'modern', 'monobook', 'vector' );

-You may also want to allow users to set a User CSS if they want to tweak things inside of Foreground.
+You may also want to allow users to set a User CSS if they want to tweak things inside of Purple.
 This is entirely optional.

     # Allow User CSS, mostly for skin testing
     $wgAllowUserCss = true;

-## Using Foreground

-There is a [mailing list to discuss Foreground](https://lists.wikimedia.org/mailman/listinfo/foreground).
-Please join to connect with others and explore questions about using Foreground on your wiki.
-You can see a list of wikis with [Foreground installed at WikiApiary](https://wikiapiary.com/wiki/Skin:Foreground).